-Even though the new design had a longer wheelbase and wider track it was 300 pounds lighter because of its magnesium-alloy body and designer Ted Cutting’s space frame chassis.
+Even though the new design had a longer wheelbase and wider track, it was 300 pounds lighter because of its magnesium-alloy body and designer Ted Cutting’s space frame chassis.
 In 1958 Stirling Moss and Jack Brabham won the Nurburgring 1000 kilometer in our car but again there was no luck at Le Mans.
-With a win in the Tourist Trophy Aston Martin earned second place in the Manufacturers Championship behind Ferrari.
+With a win in the Tourist Trophy, Aston Martin earned second place in the Manufacturers Championship behind Ferrari.
 1959 was their greatest year with another Moss victory at the Nurburgring.

 That car’s individual history is fascinating in common with the four cars which won the world championship in 1959.
 In 1958, after retiring at the Targa Florio, it won at the Nurburgring with Moss and Brabham.
 It then retired at Le Mans, but finished third at the Tourist Trophy with Shelby and Lewis-Evans at the wheel.
 In 1959, it famously caught fire in the Tourist Trophy in the pits where, fortunately, Moss was not in the car.
-In 1960, it was sold to the Scottish Border Reivers race team for Jim Clark to drive at Goodwood, Oulton Park and the Nurburgring unsuccessfully, but finishing third at Le Mans that year.
+In 1960, they sold it to the Scottish Border Reivers race team for Jim Clark to drive at Goodwood, Oulton Park and the Nurburgring unsuccessfully, but finishing third at Le Mans that year.

 Then, in the summer of 1994, I learned that the car might be available and sought to trace its whereabouts.
-This led me to Symbolic Motors, who apparently had done some type of volume purchase from owner Takeo Kato, who had reason to dispose of several cars.
+This led me to Symbolic Motors, who apparently had done a volume purchase from owner Takeo Kato, who had reason to dispose of several cars.
 Being low on cash, I had to work quickly, and my goal at this point in time would be to make a tax free exchange with a car that was already available.
 Knowing that there was interest in my 1938 Alfa Romeo 2900B Touring Long Chassis Roadster, I set about arranging this swap.